Ski wax: History

-In the last quarter of the 20th century, researchers addressed the twin problems of water and impurities adhering to skis during spring conditions.
-Terry Hertel addressed both problems, first with the novel use of a surfactant that interacted with the wax matrix in such a way as to repel water effectively, a product introduced in 1974 by Hertel Wax.
-Hertel also developed the first fluorocarbon product and the first spring-time wax that repels and makes the running surface slick for spring time alpine ski and snowboard.
+Later in the 20th century, researchers addressed the issue of water and impurities adhering to skis during spring conditions.
+This was done through the novel use of a surfactant that interacted with the wax matrix to repel water effectively, an innovation first introduced in 1974 by Hertel Wax.
+Terry Hertel also developed the first fluorocarbon product and the first spring-time wax that repels and makes the running surface slick for spring time alpine ski and snowboard.
 This technology was introduced to the market in 1986 by Hertel Wax.
 In 1990, Hertel filed for a U.S. patent on a "ski wax for use with sintered-base snow skis", containing paraffin, a hardener wax, roughly 1% per-fluoroether diol, and 2% SDS surfactant.
-Trademarks for Hertel waxes are Super HotSauce, Racing FC739, SpringSolution and White Gold.
 In the 1990s, Swix chief chemist Leif Torgersen found a glide wax additive to repel pollen and other snow impurities—a problem with soft grip waxes during distance races—in the form of a fluorocarbon that could be ironed into the ski base.
 The solution was based on the work of Enrico Traverso at Enichem SpA, who had developed a fluorocarbon powder with a melting temperature just a few degrees below that of sintered polyethylene, patented in Italy as a "ski lubricant comprising paraffinic wax and hydrocarbon compounds containing a perfluorocarbon segment".